Progressive Field

 Forget the car rental.
 While you certainly can rent a car if you really want to, Cleveland is easiest done without one.
 Parking isn’t terribly expensive in the city, but it will very likely be more expensive than a combination of ridesharing and public transportation.
 For the most part, car rental in Cleveland is less convenient than other options.

-Downtown itself is exceedingly walkable, with almost anything you’d want to do being less than a 15-30 minute walk from wherever you are, and walking in downtown Cleveland is safe.
+Downtown itself is exceedingly walkable, with almost anything you’d want to do being less than a 15-minute walk from any central starting point, and walking in downtown Cleveland is safe.
 In most instances, a vehicle isn’t necessary to get from Point A to Point B, unless you have physical limitations that would make walking difficult.
 But we’ll go over that in greater detail in the Local Transit section.

 Best transit methods from the airport: rideshares and rapid transit